ariadne-cps/ariadne/doc/smt_solver_design.md

    the optimization is currently restricted to compiled SMT theory literals;
 4. robust support for polynomial and transcendental activations and dynamics;
 5. fast counterexample/witness discovery for CEGIS loops;
-6. maintain dReal-style two-outcome numerical behavior on the declared bounded QF_NRA fragment, with public UNKNOWN reserved for explicit resource limits rather than DP terminal resolution;
+6. preserve rigorous answer semantics in DP: UNSAT and EPSILON_SAT are certified, while UNKNOWN distinguishes explicit resource exhaustion from fixed-precision DP-resolution exhaustion;
 7. only after those goals, broader language features such as richer SMT-LIB integration, quantifiers, or dedicated ODE solving.